 - Cat Tower

-- Cat towers are similar to scratchers in that there is a wide variety out there to choose from and some cats have clear preferences.
+- Cat towers are similar to scratchers in that there is a wide variety out there to choose from and some cats have clear preferences on things like height and location.

 - Cat towers also provide your cat with more space and territory to run around on, which is very important, especially in multi-cat homes.